krakenjs/anemone-machina/README.md

 res.render(viewName, data);

 // for react-router rendering
-// pass in the `url` and react-engine
+// pass in the `url` and anemone-machina
 // will run the react-router behind the scenes. res.render(req.url, data);
 ```